aerohstudios/mmu-labels/README.md

 - The above command might fail if your `$OPENSCAD_CMD` variable is not set correctly.
 I have set this correctly for my Mac, but it might not work for yours.
 Please change the varible to a correct command line path of `openscad`, or just open the `.scad` files from `tmp` directory, and export them to STL from OpenSCAD GUI.

 - You might see a warning: `unknown element "blank"`.
 Just ignore that and let the command complete.
 It may take a few minutes to complete the render and generate the STL files.
-Sample command line output: [output.txt](output.txt)
+For instance, it takes around 5-8 minutes for the command to finish on a reasonably beefed up laptop.
+Here's a sample command line output: [docs/output.txt](docs/output.txt).
+In the meantime, you should preview [tmp/preview.scad](tmp/preview.scad) on OpenSCAD to verify that there is no text overflow in the labels.

 - The above command will generate a grid of 8x3 which needs 16.1cm x 16.1cm, which should work for majority of 3D printers.
 I am using Prusa MK3S+ with MMU2S, 8x3 works perfectly for me.
 Given that I also need to leave some space for the purge block.
 Change this settings by modifying `grid_row` and `grid_cols` variable in `GenerateLabels.py` if you have a different requirement.